 How many could be expected to become infected in each group if oral protection had no effect given the spread of covid-19 in Denmark at the time of the study?
 As not all Danes who became infected during the study period (April 3 to June 2) had tested themselves, one can try to make an estimate by looking at the number who died in Denmark of covid-19 from infection during the study period.
 As it takes an average of 19 days from the time you become infected until you die, you must examine deaths in the period 22 April to 21 June.
 If one in 200 infected people dies, it can then be calculated that in the mask protection group 19 people should be infected and in the control group 20 people.
 To compare with the outcome of the study, if one disregards the antibody values, namely 5 in the oral protection group against 15 in the control group.
 Given that some who became infected at the beginning of the study period had time to become PCR-negative at the end of the period, this is a reasonable outcome.

-24. Here researchers have studied how much people peck in the face with and without face masks.
-Videos in public places taken in Southeast Asia, Western Europe and the United States before and after the Covid-19 pandemic show that the number of people with face masks has increased radically, also in Southeast Asia (from, for example, in China 1.1% before the pandemic, to 99.4% during the pandemic).
+29. It has also been studied how much people peck in the face with and without mouth guards.
+Videos in public places taken in Southeast Asia, Western Europe and the United States before and after the Covid-19 pandemic show that the number of people with mouth guards has increased radically, also in Southeast Asia (from, for example, in China 1.1% before the pandemic, to 99, 4% during the pandemic).
 In a study of 4699 individuals before the pandemic and 2887 individuals during the pandemic, it was found from these videos that facial contact decreased by between 50 and 80% in the different countries.https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2768767)

-25. With regard to an occasional argument that face masks would 'lull people into false security', a comprehensive study has been carried out on this very issue, published in the British Medical Journal.
+30. With regard to an occasional argument that oral hygiene would 'lull people into false security', a comprehensive study has been carried out on this very issue, published in the British Medical Journal.
 The review ends with the words: "In 2016, Pless argued that risk compensation theory 'is a dead horse that no longer needs to be beaten.'
 We would add that this dead horse now needs burying to try to prevent the continued threat it poses through slowing the adoption of effective public health interventions. ”https://www.bmj.com/content/370/bmj.m2913)

 This is just a selection of the many studies that have been published so far on how the use of face masks affects the spread of covid-19.
 There are many more.
 There are articles that show that some forms of face masks are better than others (see e.g. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4420971/), but to our knowledge no study shows that the general use of mouth guards increases the risk of spreading covid-19.